Our Store is OPEN for liquidation ONLY:

 We welcome book scouts and volume sellers but request that you call for instructions.

-We are not paying cash at this time on items brought to the store according to our daily and monthly budgets.
+We are not paying cash but are making all offers in booktrade at this time on items brought to the store without an apointment with Michael.

 Trade credit does not have to be used the same day.
 If you don’t want to shop the same day, we will issue a trade card that can be redeemed later.
 Trade credit does not expire, but we cannot replace lost or stolen cards.
 Trade credit can also be turned into gift certificates for your friends at any time.
 However, trade cards are not redeemable for cash.

-We will still look at Large collections, Estate librauries, and choice better books for cash.
+We can look at Large collections, Estate librauries, andmore desirable books for cash.